Wattis Mine (later Star Point Mine)

 Index For This Page

-Historically, the Star Point Number 2 Mine developed coal resources in the Hiawatha, Third, and Wattis seams by the room and pillar, and longwall mining methods with an annual production of 1 to 3 million tons.
+Historically, the Star Point Number 2 Mine developed coal resources in the Hiawatha seam, the Third seam, and the Wattis seam by the room and pillar, and longwall mining methods with an annual production of 1 to 3 million tons.
 Reclamation of remote portals and sealing of the mine was completed in 2000.
 Reclamation of the main facilities area started in 2001 and was completed in 2003.
 Star Point Mine received a Phase I bond release in 2004.
 (Utah Division of Natural Resources, Utah Coal Program)

 Mining operations at the Wattis mine "began in 1916, when Wattis Brothers and Mr. Browning bought 160 acres from the United States and took steps to open the property for production.
 Coal was not shipped until autumn 1917, at which time the railroad was completed.
 The camp was named for W. H. Wattis, who sold the Wattis interests to the Lion Coal Company in 1919."
 (Madsen, p.
 56)